-- 3.3 Employees: The Contractor shall employ only competent and satisfactory personnel and shall provide a sufficient number of employees to perform the required services efficiently and in a manner satisfactory to the University.
-If the Contract Administrator or designee, notifies the Contractor in writing that any person employed on this contract is incompetent, disorderly, or otherwise unsatisfactory, such person shall not again be employed in the execution of this contract without the written consent of the Contract Administrator. - 3.4 Build-out Deadline: Facilities must be in place and tested to the University's satisfaction within ninety (90) days of contract execution.
-The build-out deadline will be adjusted and mutually agreed upon for a jointly owned new fiber build. - 3.5 Requirements: - 3.5.1 General Overview of Fiber Ring Requirements:
+- 3.1 Contract Administration: The Associate Director for Communications and Network Services shall be the University's authorized representative in all matters pertaining to the administration of this contract. - 3.2 Employees: The Contractor shall employ only competent and satisfactory personnel and shall provide a sufficient number of employees to perform the required services efficiently and in a manner satisfactory to the University.
+If the Contract Administrator or designee, notifies the Contractor in writing that any person employed on this Contract is incompetent, disorderly, or otherwise unsatisfactory, such person shall not again be employed in the execution of this Contract without the prior written consent of the Contract Administrator. - 3.3 Payments: Payment will be upon submittal of an invoice to Networkmaine, Computing Center, 5752 Neville Hall, Orono, ME 04469 by the Contractor on a net 30 basis unless discount terms are offered.
+Invoices must include a purchase order number.
+The University is using several, preferred methods of payment: PCard (Visa); Bank of America's ePayables and PayMode electronic payment systems.
+Please indicate your ability to accept payment via any or all of these methods. - 3.4 Build-out Deadline: Facilities must be in place and tested to the University's satisfaction within ninety (90) days of contract execution.
+The build-out deadline will be adjusted and mutually agreed upon for a new fiber build.

+3.5 Requirements:

+3.5.1 General Overview of Fiber Route Requirements: